-In addition, because our chairman of the board of directors and our chief executive officer are also directors and are not independent under the NYSE rules, we also schedule regular executive sessions of our non-employee and independent directors without management present.
+In addition, because our chief executive officer is also a director and is not independent under the NYSE rules, we also schedule regular executive sessions of our non-employee and independent directors without management present.

 The presiding director at these sessions is rotated among the chair of the committees of our board of directors, all of whom are independent directors.
 Our board of directors recognizes that different leadership structures may be appropriate in the future, depending on our company's circumstances, and will periodically review its leadership structure as situations change, our company evolves, and best practices develop.